Today's Articles

 *Claudette Colvin was born on this date in 1939.
 She is a retired African American nurse aide and activist who pioneered the 1950s American civil rights movement.

-She went to Booker T Washington high school.
-Colvin was also a local NAACP Youth Council member, where she formed a close relationship with her overseer: Rosa Parks.
+She went to Booker T Washington High School.
+Colvin was also a local NAACP Youth Council member, and she formed a close relationship with her overseer, Rosa Parks.
 On March 2, 1955, she was arrested at 15 in Montgomery, Alabama, for refusing to give up her seat to a white woman on a crowded, segregated bus.
 This occurred some nine months before the more widely known incident in which Rosa Parks, secretary of the local chapter of the NAACP, helped spark the 1955 Montgomery bus boycott.
 Colvin was one of five plaintiffs in the first federal court case filed by civil rights attorney Fred Gray on February 1, 1956, as Browder v.
 Gayle, to challenge bus segregation in the city.
 She testified before the three-judge panel that heard the case in a United States district court.

 On June 13, 1956, the judges determined that Alabama's state and local laws requiring bus segregation were unconstitutional.
 The case went to the United States Supreme Court on appeal by the state, which upheld the district court's ruling on December 17, 1956.
 Three days later, the Supreme Court affirmed the order to Montgomery and the state of Alabama to end bus segregation.
 The Montgomery bus boycott was then called off.